 Salt and sugar are in a different category.
 Adding extra salt and sugar out of their natural context is not essential to our diet.
 There is no scientifically convincing evidence to suggest, however, that low amounts of these ingredients within the context of a whole food plant-based diet have any statistically significant adverse health effects, which is important because we believe that people should be free to eat food with flavors they enjoy.
 We will not change the world around the idea of plant-based nutrition if we tell people they must give up the food they love for food that tastes bland.

-The culinary philosophy adopted by PlantPure Communities allows for modest levels of added salt and natural sugars through foods like dates and raisins, based on the assumption that as people experience the benefits of this diet, they will do their best to reduce these ingredients as much as possible over time.
+The PlantPure Communities (PPC) Culinary Philosophy allows for modest levels of added salt and sugar, based on the assumption that as people experience the benefits of this diet, they will do their best to reduce these ingredients as much as possible over time.
 Taste preferences change, so once we become accustomed to a low-salt and low-sugar diet, we discover that these flavors “pop” at low amounts.

 This statement was reviewed and approved by our science advisor, Dr. T. Colin Campbell.

 Disclaimer: The nutritional information shared by PlantPure Communities (PPC) is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you are on medication and are changing to a whole food, plant-based diet, you should discuss with your health care provider the changes that you are making in your diet and how these changes may require an adjustment in medication dosage.
 It is important that you work with your doctor to monitor your condition and medication dosage during your change of dietary practices, especially if you are taking blood pressure and/or diabetes medications.